ShannonDescriptors/MLP-based-DNN-models-with-Shannon-entropy-framework/README.md

 Description
 -----------
-Shannon entropy framework has been demonstrated as an efficient descriptor for regression-type machine learning problem.
+Shannon entropy framework has been demonstrated as an efficient descriptor for regression-type machine learning problem using MLP-based deep neural networks.
 The specific objectives of the codes are described in the Notes section below.
-The basic dataset has been provided in the repository in the form of a .csv file.
+The basic dataset has been provided in the repository in the form of .csv files.

 Usage
 -----
 1. Download or make a clone of the repository
 2. Make a new conda environment using the environment file 'mlp_dnn.yml'
 3. Run the python files directly using a python IDE or from command line

+Example: python MLP_only_train_test_hybrid_ligand_eff_with_shannon_entropy.py

 Notes
 -----